bmourit/ArduinoCore-MFL/README.md

 Any additional uses of the core are welcomed.

+## Branches

+The default main branch is the developement branch and should NOT be use in production.
+You should use release branches (Eg. branch V1.0.x) for production builds.

 ## Current State and Testing

 This is a very new core, with most functionality only tested on the currently supported boards.